 Blogging has become very competitive – Blogging has become cutthroat.

-Obviously, the second example is far more situational and complex, but it makes your text edgier and sharper overall.
+Obviously, the second example is far more situational, but it makes your text edgier and sharper overall.

 Here are 20 of the possible synonyms: awfully, chiefly, dreadfully, eminently, exceedingly, exceptionally, extra, extremely, evidently, greatly, highly, intensely, most, notably, obviously, particularly, vastly, uniquely, unusually, wholly.

-You don’t need to major in English or have perfect writing skills to be a blogger.
+You don’t need to major in English or have perfect writing skills to be a blogger or provide good copy for your business.
 Most mistakes are extremely simple to correct with practice and perseverance.
 They say that all we need is 10,000 hours to master a skill, but with smart hacks like that it might take you way less time 🙂

 Do you notice using any other words more often than you should?
 Type them in comments, let’s find a way to substitute them together!